axiros/terminal_markdown_viewer/README.md

     mdv [-t THEME] [-T C_THEME] [-x] [-l] [-L] [-c COLS] [-f FROM] [-m] [-M DIR] [-H] [-A] [MDFILE]

 Options:
-    MDFILE    : Path to markdown file
+    MDFILE    : Path to markdown file or '-' for usage within a pipe.
     -t THEME  : Key within the color ansi_table.json. 'random' accepted.
     -T C_THEME: Theme for code highlight.
 If not set: Use THEME.
     -l        : Light background (not yet supported)